 This is one good functionality about Chrome, however, there has been some criticism about the safety of passwords stored in Google Chrome, but

-Well, if you’re tired of being prompted by Google Chrome to save your password, I will be describing the steps how to disable the save password dialog in Google C
+Well, if you’re tired of being prompted by Google Chrome to save your password, I will be describing the steps on how to disable the save password dialog in Google C

 Is Google Chrome password manager safe enough?